richgel999/uap_resources/README.md

 ## Key Books/Documentaries

-_Core information about the topic._
+_Core information about the topic.
+The foundation._

 ### Hastings
 UAP's and Nukes - Robert L. Hastings is the world’s foremost researcher on the subject of UFO activity at nuclear weapons sites.<br>